 A few manufacturers offer lifetime warranties with their products, and some even go as far as offering an unlimited lifetime warranty with a “no-fault” clause, which means the manufacturer will repair or replace the binoculars completely free of charge for any defect or damage, however caused, for the lifetime of the product.

-The Vortex Optics VIP Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.
+The Hawke Optics Lifetime Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.

 Recommendation: while few people will buy binoculars solely on the strength of a warranty, and hopefully you won’t need to avail of it, a manufacturer’s willingness to stand over their product is obviously a major plus.
 Focus on features and the overall quality of the binocular first — but do consider the warranty in the “mix” before making your final selection.